cemc-oper/reki/README.md

 ```

 or download the latest source code from GitHub and install using `pip`.

-If you are using system python without root privilege (such as `apps/python/3.6.3/gnu` on CMA-PI HPC),
-please use `--user` option to install on user directory.

 `reki` uses ecCodes to decode GRIB files
 (which is needed by [eccodes](https://github.com/ecmwf/eccodes-python) and [cfgrib](https://github.com/ecmwf/cfgrib)).